noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 need my visit to receive medical treatment, so I don’t have the time to attend.]

 ...It’s a lie.
 I don’t even need my Sympathy Magic for me to know that.
 However, I can’t say anything.
-Dr.Vier must have known that even if she lied in her current state, she would be found out.
+Dr. Vier must have known that even if she lied in her current state, she would be found out.
 And yet, she still dared to lie...
 I guess that means that I shouldn’t go any further into this topic.